 While Neural Networks use neurons to transmit data in the form of input values and output values through connections, Deep Learning is associated with the transformation and extraction of feature which attempts to establish a relationship between stimuli and associated neural responses present in the brain.

-If you are interested to know more about deep learning and artificial intelligence, check out our PG Diploma in Machine Learning and AI program which is designed for working professionals and more than 450 hours of rigorositeus training.
+If you are interested to know more about deep learning and artificial intelligence, check out our Executive PG Programme in Machine Learning & AI program which is designed for working professionals and more than 450 hours of rigorositeus training.